mgs042/Argus/README.md

 7. Optionally, configure to recieve alerts via Telegram by creating a Telegram Bot and Chat (see [this](https://gist.github.com/nafiesl/4ad622f344cd1dc3bb1ecbe468ff9f8a)).

 ---
+### **5. Register the Devices and Gateways
+8. Provide the gateway and device details to allow Argus to monitor it.

+---

 ## **Usage**